alexeygrigorev/mlwiki.org/index.php/Battle_of_the_Sexes.md

 ---
-title: Battle of the Sexes
+title: "Battle of the Sexes"
 layout: default
 permalink: /index.php/Battle_of_the_Sexes
 ---